angelahe/SPAtext/README_AH.md

 in cloud - google icon does not change to signed in all tests (in cloud) run as passed all tests (locally) run as passed

+# ch 6
+the conf/iam/roles is empty, but text says was created eariler in the book, have to do from command line.  need to debug what is wrong here before proceeding.